wnewcom/digital-signage/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Demo Credentials

-- **Username**: demo
-- **Password**: demo

-## Support
+## 📞 Support

-For support and questions, please open an issue on the GitHub repository.
+For support and questions, please check the troubleshooting section or create an issue.